 11. Go surfing.

 Spend an afternoon catching waves with your kid.
 Don’t live near the beach?
-Check out our top beaches to visit with kids and make a trip out of it.
+Make it a vacation, and book one of these Airbnbs that are perfect for families!

 12. Plan a future vacay for just the two of you.

 Wondering where to go?
 We scouted 48 epic spots to see before the kids get too old.